Battle of Sadakhlo

 The Battle of Sadakhlo was a military battle fought from 19 to 23 December 1918, between the First Republic of Armenia and the Democratic Republic of Georgia during the 1918 Armeno-Georgian war.
-The battle was one of the most significant events during the war between Armenia and Georgia.
+The battle was one of the most significant events during the war between Armenia and Georgia; the village saw its strategic railway station and village change hands multiple times during fierce combat.